lshug/first-order-model-tf/README.md

 **How do I add custom-trained models?**

 Place checkpoint "{name}-cpk.pth.tar" in ./checkpoint, place "{name}-256.yml" in ./config.

 **But my model uses frame shapes that are not 256x256!**

 Cool.
 Place checkpoint "{name}-cpk.pth.tar" in ./checkpoint, place "{name}-256.yml" in ./config.

+**I'm getting weird, distorted outputs, wat do?**

+This is a known issue with the reverse-engineered torch checkpoint loader in certain environments.
+Build/run with --loadwithtorch to use torch to load the checkpoints into numpy arrays.
+This requires an installation of pytorch in the environment.

 **What ops are used in or necessary for the models?**